Pence creates his own vice president’s club with Biden and Cheney

 “He’s made it clear that any time Pence wants to give him a call, he’s available,” an aide to Biden said.

-The camaraderie has even extended to their families, such as when Biden’s daughter spoke with Pence’s daughter about law schools.
+The camaraderie has even extended to their families, such as when Biden’s granddaughter spoke with Pence’s daughter about law schools.

 Since January, Cheney has reached out to the vice president when he’s going to be in Washington to see if they can meet, a Pence aide said.
 Cheney visited the White House earlier this year where he spent time with Pence in his West Wing office.
 Another meeting they scheduled recently was canceled due to last-minute travel.
 More often Pence and Cheney speak on the phone, people close to Pence said.